shaloo/docs.arcana/docs/faq/faq-gasless.md

       There can only be a single gas tank configured per blockchain network for every registered app.

-??? an-faq "Can the developer add a gas tank for any EVM-compatible chain that is configured in the **Chain Management** app settings?"
+??? an-faq "Can the developer add a gas tank for any EVM-compatible supported chain that is configured in the **Chain Management** app settings?"

       No.